GED In Washington

 • GED test-takers do not first have to pass the GED Ready® practice test, but this doesn’t count for online testing.

-You can prepare for the GED test by studying online, but you may also choose to attend a traditional GED prep class in your area.
+You can prepare for the GED test by studying online and taking our free GED practice tests, but you may also choose to attend a traditional GED prep class in your area.
 Click on your city or a city near you to see all the GED prep locations in your region.

 Washington GED Cost